txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * modify weather scripts enter api keys, your city and change location to write js variable file
      * within my github there are modified weather scripts of the originals
      * use these in place of the ones downloaded from above
-* Extract MyBreeze.zip to $HOME/.local/share/plasma/look-and-feel/ <br/>
-   ** Custom Breeze theme for testing the qml and JS script
 * Copy systemd scripts to systemd folder and start and enable services
 * Edit supplied qml files to change location of JS variables for your system
 * Copy qml files to the new theme folder created